brikis98/yevgeniy-brikman-homepage/_posts/2017-01-09-yevgeniy-brikman-on-devrant.md

 Ruby on Rails and co-founder of BaseCamp.
 And the third episode was with me!

-I had a fun time talking about how I got into programming, biggest lessons I've learned in my career, biggest lessons I've had to *un*-learn, DevOps, startups, and a whole lot more:
+I had a fun time talking about how I got into programming, biggest lessons I've learned in my career, biggest lessons I've had to *un*-learn, DevOps, startups, and a lot more:

 {% include iframe.html url="//www.youtube.com/embed/-iYedjqFtec" %}